 There were ongoing discussions with New York State United Teachers (NYSUT) to try to resolve outstanding issues during the remainder of 2011.
 On January 17, 2012, Governor Cuomo called on the Department and NYSUT to end the lawsuit and indicated that without agreement he would propose an evaluation system in his 30-day budget amendments.
 Negotiations with the Governor's office, the Department, NYSUT and United Federation of Teachers (UFT) yielded an agreement on February 16 which was codified by the Governor in proposed statutory amendments submitted with the Executive Budget.
-The agreement addressed the issues raised in the litigation and further strengthened the teacher and principal evaluation system The appeal from the Decision and Order in NYSUT v.
-Board of Regents has been held in abeyance until April 30, 2012 as a result of the settlement negotiations and in anticipation of legislation to address the matter.
+The agreement addressed the issues raised in the litigation and further strengthened the teacher and principal evaluation system.
+By stipulation dated April 11, 2012, the parties agreed that the new law renders the appeal and cross-appeal moot and requested that the Appellate Division, Third Department withdraw and discontinue the appeal and cross appeal.
+By decision and order dated May 11, 2012, the Third Department granted the application to withdraw and discontinue the appeal and cross appeal.